-The chart below illustrates how the structure of women's football in Europe mirrors that of the men's game.
+Tier where each country's pyramid broadens, typically moving from a single national league to multiple regional leagues\\ of the men's game.
 Domestic football is organised in tiered leagues, from professional leagues at the national level down to regional amateur leagues.
 As shown here, the lower divisions of women's football across Europe have limited visibility; data on lower tiers is available for only 15 out of the 39 countries with a promotion and relegation system.